fanglab/nanodisco/README.md

 ## Authors' notes
 We are actively developing `nanodisco` to facilitate usage and broaden features.
 All feedback is more than welcome.
 You can reach us on twitter ([@iamfanggang](https://twitter.com/iamfanggang) and [@AlanTourancheau](https://twitter.com/AlanTourancheau)) or directly through the [GitHub issues system](https://github.com/fanglab/nanodisco/issues).

+09/14/20: Update to `v1.0.1`, including the new `nanodisco refine` command and the `--basecall_version` option to select the exact basecalled reads for preprocessing.

 ## Content
 + [Installation](#Installation)